GoobyFRS/bluebotpc-web/pages/features.md

 ## BlueBotPC Data Centers

-Our Compute hardware is operated on the [Akamai Global Cloud Network](https://www.linode.com/global-infrastructure/).
-This provides frictionless PCI and SOC II complaince as well as world-class hardware and cloud networking!
+Our compute hardware is operated on the [Akamai Global Cloud Network by Linode](https://www.linode.com/global-infrastructure/).
+This provides us with access to the most modern AMC EYPC processors in multiple geographical zones.
+We also leverage their highly-available Object Storage.
+I have been a personal Linode customer for 5 years.
+We share their value of open-source and flexibility.

 - Fremont, CA (us-west)
 - Dallas, TX (us-central)